 - Dimet El-Sebaa.

-- Wadi El-Hitan, you can take your own tent or rent from there (with toilets facility).
+- At Wadi El-Hitan, you can either take your own tent or rent one from there (with a toilet facility).

-- Gabal El-Medawara, you have to take care of your sleeping arrangements (no toilets facility).
+- At Gabal El-Medawara, you have to take care of your sleeping arrangements (no toilet facilities).

 - It’s an oasis, so sand dunes are all over the place, pick your spot and get some adrenaline rushing out of you.
 The most famous sand boarding spot is “Qoussour El-Arab”.

 - Full-Day Qatrany Mountain, Qasr El-Sagha, Dimet El-Sebaa, and the Petrified Forest.